SSShogunn/BingeFlix/README.md

    npm install
    ```
 3. **Set up Firebase:**
-   - Create a Firebase project and add your project configuration to `.env.local`.
+   - Create a Firebase project and add your project configuration to `.env`.
    - Follow the Firebase documentation for detailed instructions.
 4. **Start the development server:**
    ```bash